Latte72R/LaCC/README.md

 ## Limitations

 ### Single‐Unit Compilation
-LCC only handles one .c file at a time — there’s no support for separate compilation or linking multiple translation units.
+LCC only handles one .c file at a time — there's no support for separate compilation or linking multiple translation units.

 ### No Optimizations
-There are no code-generation optimizations beyond what’s needed to make it work.
+There are no code-generation optimizations beyond what's needed to make it work.